nebrius/nodesummit2016/README.md

 - Modify the firmware to add a new Particle API method called `set_flash` that will flash the lights at a set rate.

 ## Animation Control

+For this build, we will be created an animated light stick that can be controlled remotely.

+To start, load your photon with the [animation firmware](firmware/animation.c) by copying the code into your Particle Build window (overwriting the Hello World sample), and flashing it to your Photon.

+This firmware comes preloaded with two animations: "flash" and "pulse".
+These can be switched between by calling an Particle API endpoint.

+For this build, we will create a Node.js app that switches between animations at a preset interval.

+This Node.js app will use the [Particle Javascript SDK](https://docs.particle.io/reference/javascript/) to call a function named `preset`.
+This method takes a single number that corresponds to the preset to use. `1` is the "fade" preset and `2` is the "pulse" preset.
+All of these numbers are in decimal.

+**Stretch Goals*

+- In the firmware there is a method called `set_value` that allows you to control various aspects of the animations.
+This method takes two numbers, the first is which value to set, and the second is what to set the value to, like a key-value pair in a JavaScript object.
+See the constants under `Settable Values` in the firmware for details.
+Expose this method to the Particle cloude so it can be called remotely.
+- Add your own animation!
+Take a look at the "fade" animation for an example
+- Create a web frontend to control the animation

 ## License